amna-shaikh/Bytewise-Fellowship-Flutter/README.md

 •	Why use SM?

 •	Because when something is change then whole UI builds but we want to build only specific part.
+WEEK3 - LEARNING

+Learn about different types of packages

+What is Pub dev

+How to use the packages.

+Import the packaes and use them in the project.

+FIREBASE AUTHENTICATION

+Setup of Firebase with Project

+User sign IN/ Sign Up process

+Google Authentication.